McDegens-DAO/mcburn-js/README.md

 **torch and stop**

 Passing an additional "true" argument after the token id will stop the script after the burn.
 If the burn required an ALT, the ALT would then be orphaned.
-You would then have to deactivate and close the ALT using the commands below.
+You would then have to deactivate and close the ALT so save the ALT address.
 ```javascript
   npm run mcburn torch <tokenId> true
 ```